MaciejSzybiak/roguelike-project/README.md

 The game uses the [freeglut library](http://freeglut.sourceforge.net/) for simplified OpenGL implementation and the stb_image.h file from [stb library](https://github.com/nothings/stb) for PNG file support.
-A detailed code description links can be found at the bottom of this page.

 ## Compiling

 #### Windows
 The code includes a VS2017 project file which can be used to easily compile a Windows executable.
-The [freeglut 3.0.0 MSVC Package](https://www.transmissionzero.co.uk/software/freeglut-devel/) is required as an external dependency and needs to be set in the project's linker settings (Additional Library Dependencies).
+All required dependencies are included in this repository.

 #### Linux
 A Linux executable can be created using the provided Makefile.
 Compile files can be cleaned using *make clean* target